 law enforcement agency until the expiration date which is included in the order.
 A PPO takes

 precedence over any existing custody or parenting time order until the PPO expires, or is amended or

-The court's PPO Coordinator is available at the Michigan Avenue Courthouse to assist petitioners seeking personal protection orders.
-The PPO Coordinator interviews petitioners to assess their needs, assists with processing paperwork, and will oftentimes refer petitioners to local agencies for assistance with various needs.
-Instructional PPO packets may be obtained from the PPO Coordinator at the Michigan Avenue Courthouse or from counter staff at either the Michigan Avenue Courthouse or the Gull Road Courthouse.
+The court's PPO Coordinator is available at the Michigan Avenue Courthouse to conduct interviews with and assist petitioners seeking personal protection orders.
+The PPO Coordinator interviews petitioners to assess their needs, assists with processing paperwork, and will oftentimes refer petitioners to local agencies for assistance.

 PPO Coordinator contact information: